Calendar Views | FieldCamp

 How It Works

 Reading the board: Each row is a technician.
-Job blocks sit along their timeline showing the client name, duration, and status color.
+Visit blocks sit along their timeline showing the client name, duration, and status color.
 Gaps between blocks are open time.
-The "Unassigned" row at the top holds jobs assigned to a tech but not yet given a time.

-Dispatching: Drag jobs from the Job Tray at the bottom of the screen onto a technician's row.
+Dispatching: Drag visits from the Job Tray at the bottom of the screen onto a technician's row.
 Drop at the time you want the visit to start.
-The system validates the assignment and checks for conflicts.
+The system runs dispatch validation and warns you before you commit.

-Reassigning: Drag a job block from one technician's row to another to reassign it.
+Reassigning: Drag a visit block from one technician's row to another to reassign it.
 The original slot opens up and the new technician is notified.

 Tips